Replacement parameters in Unified Service Desk

 This will avoid the side effect and still provide useful information to the debugger.

-This section is automatically added to show all options configured in Dynamics 365 for Customer Engagement apps Options and their values.
+This section is automatically added to show all options configured in Common Data Service platform Options and their values.
 This makes Options easily accessible as they can be used to control execution or to control behaviors that were created in workflows or Action Calls.
 All the audit flags are automatically visible from this section.

 $Panel replacement parameter contains all the hosted controls and their current panel names as key-value pairs that have moved to another panel after you last started the Unified Service Desk client.
 The replacement parameter becomes available only if at least one hosted control has changed panels after you last started the Unified Service Desk client.
 All other hosted controls and their existing panels currently loaded in the agent desktop aren’t available in this replacement parameter.

 This collection of replacement parameters is populated by the Global Manager with language identifiers.
 In the configuration of the Global Manager hosted control, you can specify various language resources.
 These resources take the form of .resx files but are uploaded into web resources as XML files.
-Upon loading of the application, Unified Service Desk will read the current language setting from Dynamics 365 for Customer Engagement apps and then look for this language in the Global Manager language list.
+Upon loading of the application, Unified Service Desk will read the current language setting from the Common Data Service platform and then look for this language in the Global Manager language list.
 If the item is listed, the resource of language identifiers will be loaded into this $Resources collection.

 Wherever you intended to provide language neutral text on the output, you can instead use the replacement parameters from the